cscart/docs/en/install/nginx.rst

     sudo apt-get install php5-fpm php5-mysql php5-curl php5-gd php-mail -y

+You can install and use any version of PHP that meets :doc:`the system requirements </install/system_requirements>`.
+But in that case you'll also need to adjust nginx configuration (*/etc/nginx/sites-available/default*) accordingly.
+For example, if you install PHP7-FPM, you'll need to change the path to the PHP-FPM daemon socket to ``/var/run/php/php7.0-fpm.sock``.

 1.9.
 Let’s configure nginx for **phpMyAdmin**.
 We want it to open when we go to *pma.example.com*.
 Open the file */etc/nginx/sites-available/default* and add the following code to the end of the file.
 Again, replace all instances of *example.com* with your actual folder name.

 .. code-block:: nginx